basham/swit-workshop-impact/slides.md

 "What are you trying to achieve?"

+Personal.
+Business.
+Government.

 Notes:
 The top of an impact map is the goal.
 Have one goal per impact map.
 The goal should answer the question, "What are you trying to achieve?"
+This idea can be used in any number of domains.
+Goals could be for your personal life, for a business, for the university, or even for the government.

 ## Personal goals

 Health.
 Relationships.
+Finances.
 Experiences.
-Finances.

 Notes:
-Personal goals may involve improving your health, improving or creating relationships, having new experiences, or improving your financial situation.
+Personal goals may involve improving your health, improving relationships, improving your financial situation, or having new experiences.